 Day 1: Arrival in Shanghai, China.

-Upon arrival at the airport of Shanghai, you will be met by your AlpineBirding guide or driver and get transferred to the hotel.
-For early arrivals, we will visit a birding site nearby to see some urban birds including Long-tailed Shrike, Azure-winged Magpie, Oriental Magpie, Coal Tit, Yellow-bellied Tit, Light-vented Bulbul, Yellow-browed Warbler, Pallas's Leaf Warbler, Red-billed Starling, White-cheeked Starling, White's Thrush, Chinese Blackbird, Grey-backed Thrush, Eyebrowed Thrush, Pale Thrush, Red-flanked Bluetail, Yellow-billed Grosbeak, plus a variety of waterfowls.
+Upon arrival at the airports of Shanghai, you will be met by your AlpineBirding guide or driver who will transfer you to the hotel accommodation.
+For early arrivals, we will visit a birding site nearby to search for some urban birds including Long-tailed Shrike, Azure-winged Magpie, Oriental Magpie, Coal Tit, Yellow-bellied Tit, Rock Pigeon, Light-vented Bulbul, Yellow-browed Warbler, Pallas's Leaf Warbler, Red-billed Starling, White-cheeked Starling, White's Thrush, Chinese Blackbird, Grey-backed Thrush, Eyebrowed Thrush, Pale Thrush, Red-flanked Bluetail, Yellow-billed Grosbeak, and we can also expect a big variety of waterfowl.

-Day 2: Shanghai to Yancheng via Nanhui Dongtan.
+Day 2: Shanghai to Rudong via Nanhui Dongtan.

 After a 6,300km journey from the Qinghai-Tibet Plateau, the Yangtze River runs into the estuary of the East China Sea near Shanghai.
 The abundant water resources from this river have nurtured vast wetlands and lush forest ecosystems while transforming the seacoast area into a breadbasket for many creatures.
 As a result of this, Shanghai is a vital stopover site for many migratory bird species on the long journey between East Asia and Australia.
 However, the mudflat is gradually receding under the pressure of urban expansion.
 Among the mudflat habitats left, Nanhui Dongtan is an ideal place for us to look for some residents and migratory shorebirds.